inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Tidied up the update checker
 * Updated the database backup feature
 * Add option to run all previous upgrades
+* Rolled out limit to IP for quizzes
 * Allow longer quiz/survey/poll name

 = 2.6.2 =